Keto-Friendly Cool Whip: Top 14 Brands That Won’t Kick You Out of Ketosis (Ranked)

-Keto (Low Carb) | Written by Nathan Petitpas | Updated on 8 March 2024
+Keto (Low Carb) | Written by Nathan Petitpas | Updated on 24 July 2024

 So before eating any cool whip with added sugar, see the top brands and varieties of 2023 ranked by lowest net carbs, to most and discover some tasty desserts along the way too.

-The scientific foundation of the keto diet is inducing ketosis, a rapid fat-burning state, by cutting your carbs to about 10% of your calorie intake.1 There’s no single keto diet plan, but maintaining ketosis usually requires eating less than 50 carbs per day and less than 18 carbs per meal.
+The scientific foundation of the keto diet is inducing ketosis, a rapid fat-burning state, by cutting your carbs to about 10% of your calorie intake.2 There’s no single keto diet plan, but maintaining ketosis usually requires eating less than 50 carbs per day and less than 18 carbs per meal.

 On a dark wooden surface is a small white bowl of whipped cream.

-Source: john shepherd via Canva.com7
+Source: john shepherd via Canva.com3

 According to the label, cool whip only has 3g of carbs per serving.
 However, the recommended serving size is quite small at two tablespoons.
 A heaping spoonful of cool whip could easily be three or four servings, with a proportionate increase in carbs.

 That said, excessive carbs don’t have to be a part of delicious whipped cream.
 Many brands offer sugar free or low-carb versions of cool whip that taste even better.
 Natural cream has very little carb content, but many brands add water and corn syrup.
-Good whipped cream relies on high-quality ingredients and sugar-free sweeteners like stevia to be low-carb and keto friendly.3
+Good whipped cream relies on high-quality ingredients and sugar-free sweeteners like stevia to be low-carb and keto friendly.5

-Is Sugar Free Cool Whip Keto?
+Is Sugar-Free Cool Whip Keto?
 Is Cool Whip Lite Keto Friendly?

 The key to keto is limiting carb intake.
 Even if a food has unhealthy ingredients, it can still be keto-friendly as long as it has low carbs.
-While this kind of unhealthy low-carb eating has a reputation for being “dirty keto,” it’s still keto and works
+While this kind of unhealthy low-carb eating has a reputation for being “dirty keto,” it’s still keto and works.

 In moderation.
 Sugar-free cool whip is still keto as long as it’s also low-carb.